-The Athletic Director will develop a schedule of the games and practices for the team.
+The Director of Athletics will develop a schedule of the games and practices for the team.
 This schedule will be distributed to parents at the initial informational meeting at the beginning of the season.
-If there is a need for deviation from the original game/practice schedule, the Athletic Director will follow the cancellation policy to keep families apprised.
-The variation in weather conditions across the wide geographic area where we compete differs greatly.
-The Epiphany School of Global Studies and its coaches will do everything possible to keep students and families informed as these changes arise.
+If there is a need for deviation from the original game/practice schedule, the Director of Athletics will follow the cancellation policy to keep families apprised.
+The variation in weather conditions across the wide geographic area where Epiphany competes differs greatly.
+Epiphany and its coaches will do everything possible to keep students and families informed as these changes arise.
+Furthermore, the Director of Athletics will strive to ensure that long-distance travel times will not be scheduled back-to-back, and if possible on Fridays.
+In addition, all games will be scheduled in the hope that they do not conflict with other school events, especially mandatory events.